djalbat/occam-grammar-utilities/README.md

                 ;
 ```
 It is well worth a few minutes to convince yourself that this makes sense.
-Here is the parse tree of the expression `(1+2)/3` that results:
+Here is the parse tree of the expression `(1+2)/3` that results from the use of this amended BNF:
 ```
                                       expression
                                            |